This one-day event will be held on Wednesday 26th June 2019 at the South Hall Complex, University of Edinburgh.

-Devised by Chris Morrison and Jane Secker (the UK Copyright Literacy team) and run in conjunction with the CILIP Information Literacy Group, the day includes keynote speakers, a world café, an opportunity to play copyright games including the Publishing Trap and a playful copyright hackathon!
+Devised by Chris Morrison and Jane Secker (the UK Copyright Literacy team) and run in conjunction with the CILIP Information Literacy Group, the day includes keynote speakers, a world café, an opportunity to play copyright games including the launch of version 2.0 of the Publishing Trap!

-Copyright education, games and play, creativity and the relationship of copyright literacy to information literacy and scholarly communication.
+Copyright education, games and play, music and copyright, creativity and the relationship of copyright literacy to information literacy and scholarly communication.

 Who should attend?